THE STATE Versus DOSSO

 Introduction:

-Dosso was the tribal person from district Loralai in Baluchistan who was charged tried and convicted by tribal justice system but he filed a writ petition before the High court challenging the legal status of conviction awarded by the council of elders while acting under the Frontier Crimes Regulation, 1901 being against the constitution.
-High court decided the case in favor of petitioner.
-That decision later on was reversed by the supreme court of Pakistan by referring to the Hans Kelsen theory of legal positivism famously the doctrine of necessity.
-The case got prominence as it indirectly extended legal umbrella and shield to the first martial law imposed by President Iskander Mirza in 1958 and opened the gate for future military interventions in the politics that potently damaged the democratization of the country.
+Dosso was the tribal person from district Loralai in Baluchistan who was charged tried and convicted by the tribal justice system but he filed a writ petition before the High Court challenging the legal status of conviction awarded by the council of elders while acting under the Frontier Crimes Regulation, 1901 being against the constitution.
+The high court decided the case in favor of the petitioner.
+That decision later on was reversed by the Supreme Court of Pakistan by referring to the Hans Kelsen theory of legal positivism famously the doctrine of necessity.
+The case got prominence as it indirectly extended the legal umbrella and shield to the first martial law imposed by President Iskander Mirza in 1958 and opened the gate for future military interventions in politics that potentially damaged the democratization of the country.

 Brief Facts of the case: